Embedded database

-The term embedded database can be confusing because only a small subset of embedded database products are used in real-time embedded systems such as telecommunications switches and consumer electronics.
+Note: The term “embedded” can sometimes be used to refer to the use on embedded devices (as opposed to the definition given above).
+However, only a tiny subset of embedded database products are used in real-time embedded systems such as telecommunications switches and consumer electronics.
 (See mobile database for small-footprint databases that could be used on embedded devices.)

 Implementations

 Major embedded database products include, in alphabetical order: